Documentation and examples for using Boosted custom progress bars featuring support for stacked bars, animated backgrounds, and text labels.

 Accessibility tip: Using color to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies like screen readers.
 Please ensure the meaning is obvious from the content itself (e.g., the visible text with a sufficient color contrast) or is included through alternative means, such as additional text hidden with the .visually-hidden class.

 If you’re adding labels to progress bars with a custom background color, make sure to also set an appropriate text color, so the labels remain readable and have sufficient contrast.
+We recommend using the color and background helper classes.

 25%